weizman/temp-website/page-what-is-a-realm-in-js.md

 To demonstrate the concept properly we'll use the [`instanceof` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof).

-Imagine we have a third party service that creats blue buttons and is loaded via an iframe (for whatever reason), so that the web app consumes its services as follows:
+Imagine we have a third party service that creates blue buttons and is loaded via an iframe (for whatever reason), so that the web app consumes its services as follows:

 ```html
 <html>